To Show or hide sections go to Advanced > Responsive . Always put the hidden ones first so the border works.

 Front Desk Secretary Roles:

 This is a moderated email group for sharing helpful information related to career development, choosing a new job, open positions at Rosewood and other companies.
 You can expect a post approximately 1-3 times per month.
-You may also send questions or info to the group.
-All messages from participants are screened and will only be sent to the group if they are of general interest.
 Of course, you can unsubscribe at any time.

 Your job should fit you like a glove.
 You should enjoy the workplace culture and personally own the vision and goals of the company.
 Your role and daily tasks should align with your personal interests and talents.
 The level of responsibility you carry should be appropriate for your current life situation.
 You should go to work each day knowing exactly what is expected of you.
 You should get the “perfect” amount of people interaction, whatever that is for you.
 The Rosewood leadership is intentional about improving your job fit as your life and career develop.
 It is considered normal to shift roles over time as you find what you love (and don’t love) to do.

 Each Team Member at Rosewood is committed to operating consistently with these core values as a standard for behavior.
 We ask you to hold us accountable to these promises by telling us when we have left you down.
 And, if one of us performs especially well we are always energized by your compliments.